 She is survived by daughters, Celeste Ingram of Oakland, California, Sibyl Strickland & son-in-law Walter of Bakersfield, California and Valerie Ingram of Rochester, N.Y.
 Her grandchildren are Neachan Grayson of Columbus, OH, Tiffaney Taylor of Dayton, OH, Latice Spann of Orlando, FL., Walter Strickland II of Wake Forest N.C. and Christian Ingram of Rochester.
 She is also survived by 11 great grandchildren and nieces and nephews.

-in memory of Constance R. Moore Ingram, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Constance R. Moore Ingram, please visit our floral store.